Skip to main content

 docker compose up -d --remove-orphans

-Always pass --remove-orphans when upgrading.
+Always pass --remove-orphans when upgrading manually.
+(The installer does this for you.)
 Releases occasionally rename, remove, or repurpose service blocks in docker-compose.yml (e.g. v1.6.15 replaced the bundled Ollama service with TEI on the same host port 11434).
 Without --remove-orphans, the previous version’s container keeps running and holding the port, causing the new container to fail with Bind for 0.0.0.0:<port> failed: port is already allocated.
 The flag is safe — it only removes containers that are no longer defined in your current compose file.
 Volumes (and your data) are untouched.

 Your data is preserved across upgrades — Postgres pipelines, Vault secrets, MinIO buckets, MongoDB collections, and Kafka state all live in Docker volumes that survive docker compose pull and docker compose up -d.